 To conduct the experiment on a paranormal investigation, the intention is not to prove or test mental telepathy.
 It is to see if the sitter has any sort of paranormal experience.
 Spiritually it is thought that by depriving your senses, you are opening your mind for a spirit to communicate to you.
 Maybe they will show you images, maybe they will touch you, maybe they will speak to you through the white noise.
 The experience for each sitter is different and also seems to depend on how sensitive the sitter is to the paranormal.
 From the experiments I have witnessed, those more sensitive to the paranormal seem to detect more during a session.

 I have tried this experiment a few times and in all of my cases, I didn’t seem to have a paranormal experience.
 I did start to see black shadows and dots moving around which in my mind is my brain.
 We know from a lot of my previous articles that our brain needs to be occupied.
 If you are depriving the brain of sight and sound, it has to entertain itself and you get these hallucinations.
 I also know people that have been in sensory deprivation tanks who have had experiences where they have started to see lights or hallucinate.
-In fact some of our ancient ancestors used to retreat to dark black caves where they view their hallucinations as 'visions'.
+In fact, some of our ancient ancestors used to retreat to dark black caves where they view their hallucinations as 'visions'.
 It is what our brain does when it has nothing to focus on.
 I have however had other investigators swear by this experiment and claim some of their best paranormal experiences were while doing this experiment.
-Last year I held a special night and invited particpants to sit for a Ganzfeld experiment.
-I had a person in the other room sending a target image using Zener cards, however the sitters were more interested in opening themselves up for a paranormal experience.
+Last year I held a special night and invited participants to sit for a Ganzfeld experiment.
+I had a person in the other room sending a target image using Zener cards, however, the sitters were more interested in opening themselves up for a paranormal experience.
 All 10 people felt they had a paranormal experience by either feeling emotions, seeing images or feeling touch.
-Only 1 person out of the 10 correctly identified the target (but they had a 1 in 5 chance to begin with.) .
+Only 1 person out of the 10 correctly identified the target (but they had a 1 in 5 chance, to begin with.).
 It has led me to research further the actual effect white noise can have on a person.
-You can read on that article here: The effects of white noise
+You can read more on that in my book Stuff Paranormal Investigators Need To Know: What the eyes see the ears hear the mind believes.

 Have you tried the Ganzfeld?
 Did it work for you?